svelte-pilot/svelte-pilot/README.md

 plain object.

 All meta objects will be merged together.
-If objects have a property with the same name, the nested RouterView's meta property will overwrite the outer ones.
+If objects have a property with the same name, the nested View's meta property will overwrite the outer ones.

 #### Force Re-rendering
 By default, when component is the same when route changes, the component will not be re-rendered.